Prem-ium/youtube-analytics-bot/README.md

 `KEEP_ALIVE` = Boolean True/False value.
 Whether to us a Flask server or not to keep program from dying on platforms like Replit.

 ## Final Remarks
-Thank you for your interest in my repository.
+Please leave a :star2: if you found this bot helpful!
-Please, leave a :star2: so others can discover this hidden gem as well!
+May your analytics skyrocket up📈